 The mission of our lab

-We aim to understand the following questions: How is the zygotic genome activated?
-What are the factors that trigger the decay of maternal mRNAs to undergo zygotic development?
-How do miRNAs and other non-coding RNAs regulate gene expression during development?
+We aim to answer key questions such as: How is the zygotic genome activated?
+What triggers the decay of maternal mRNAs during the transition to zygotic stages?
+How do microRNAs (miRNAs) and other non-coding RNAs regulate gene expression during development?
+And importantly, how can we leverage this understanding of post-transcriptional regulation to improve mRNA therapies and engineer better therapeutic mRNAs with tissue specificity?

 Our research